courselabs/docker/labs/multi-stage/solution.md

 curl localhost:8050
 ```

-Or if you want Docker to set a random host port, just specify the target port:
+Or if you want Docker to set a random host port, specify only the target port:

 ```
 docker run -d -p :5000 --name whoami4 whoami -port 5000